piotr-smolira/Forge_Hack/README.md

 # Defect

-To make it easier for teammates to set it up, I will be lenient with my application security.
+To make it super easy to set it up, I will be lenient with my application security. (security issue will be resolved later)

 # License